 If the person is indeed a criminal or terrorist, they may attempt to deceive the employee and may become increasingly evasive or aggressive.
-Table 5 lists nonverbal indicators of deception that employees should be familiar with when interacting with the people acting suspiciously.
+Table 7 lists nonverbal indicators of deception that employees should be familiar with when interacting with people acting suspiciously.

+TABLE 7

-TABLE 5Indicators of Potential Deception
+Indicators of Potential Deception

-Increased nervous activity Clears throat excessively Avoidance of eye contact Voice becomes higher in pitch Yawns excessively Sweating Ambiguous or evasive response Adam's apple jump Stammers Gestures that do not match the verbal message Fast eye-blink rate Facial flushing Stalled/delayed response Pulsing carotid artery Changes in temperament
+Increased nervous activity Clears throat excessively Avoidance of eye contact Voice becomes higher in pitch higher in pitch Yawns excessively Ambiguous or evasive response Adam's apple jump Stammers Gestures that do not match the verbal message Fast eye-blink rate Facial flushing Stalled/delayed response Pulsing carotid artery Changes in temperament